 Please make the indicated modifications starting at P664 L15 as follows:

-—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO).
+—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO), with a total number of spatial streams across all users of at least 4, in the supported bandwidth.
+The maximum number of spatial streams a non-AP STA can receive from its assignment in the DL MU-MIMO transmission shall be equal to min(n, 4), where n is the maximum number of spatial streams supported by the non-AP STA for reception of a non-OFDMA EHT MU PPDU sent to that single non-AP STA.

 —MU-MIMO transmission in a non-OFDMA EHT TB PPDU (UL MU-MIMO).
 If supported,

-•The non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to eight.
-The maximum number of spatial streams per user the non-AP STA can receive in the UL MU-MIMO transmission shall be equal to min(n, 4), where n is the maximum number of spatial streams supported for reception of a non-OFDMA EHT MU PPDU sent to single non-AP STA.
-The non-AP STA shall be able to receive its intended spatial streams in a UL MU-MIMO transmission with a total number of spatial streams across all users of at least four.
+•The non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8.

 —Triggered MU beamforming full bandwidth feedback.